matteoprata/LOBCAST/README.md

-# LOBCAST for Stock Trend Forcasting
+# LOBCAST for Stock Price Trend Forecasting

 LOBCAST is a Python-based open-source framework developed for stock market trend forecasting using Limit Order Book (LOB) data.
 The framework enables users to test deep learning models for the task of Stock Price Trend Prediction (SPTP).
+It is the official repository for [LOB-Based Deep Learning Models for Stock Price Trend Prediction: A Benchmark Study](https://arxiv.org/abs/2308.01915).

 ### Key Features
 - Data pre-processing functionalities including **normalization**, **splitting**, and **labeling**.
+- Implementation of 15 SOTA deep learning models for LOB data located in the src/models DIR.
-- Comprehensive training environment for deep learning models implemented in PyTorch Lightning.
+- Comprehensive training and testing environment for deep learning models using LOB data implemented in PyTorch Lightning.
 - Integration with the hyperparameter tuning framework WANDB for efficient model performance optimization.
 - Generation of detailed reports for trained models, including performance metrics such as F1, Accuracy, Recall, etc.
 - Support for backtesting and profit analysis using the Backtesting.py external library.
 - Future support for training and testing with different LOB representations.
 - Planned support for testing adversarial perturbations to evaluate the robustness of representations.

 ### Getting Started
 #### Installation